Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
- * fix the module year thing

- * Add validation rules to check if language choices are repeated.

  * Add a rotator to suspend page til allocation results arrive.

- * Add edit allocation functionality.

  * Removed added commented code from allocation functions.

  * Add programming language edition and viewing functionalities OR add default values in migration.

- * Add validation rule for max marking hours for ta in add and in edit submission, min value should be 7.

  * Beautify about page.